-- Eat healthy meals and maintain a regular dietary regime to ensure you are getting enough nutrients, vitamins and minerals.
+- Eat healthy meals and maintain a regular diet to ensure you get vitamins and minerals.

 - Exercise will help to boost your mood naturally.
 If you do not have the energy to overcome your SAD inertia, arrange with a friend to collect you or meet you for exercise.
 Give the friend permission to be forceful when insisting you accompany them to do exercise.

 - Concentrate on good sleep hygiene by keeping the same bedtime each night and getting up at the same time.
 Avoid binge watching television or staying up too late.
-Nights are often the times you will feel worse, and it increases the difficulty of getting up in the mornings.
+Nights are often the times you will feel worse, increasing the difficulty of getting up in the mornings.

 - Take your prescribed medication regularly.
 Do not stop as soon as you feel better.